-The lemon vinaigrette marinates the grilled veggies, couscous, and tuna and adds a brighter, bolder flavor.
+It’s such a great make-ahead meal because the flavors actually get better as they sit for a few hours or even overnight.
+An easy side dish with the lemon vinaigrette marinating the grilled veggies, couscous, and tuna and adds a brighter, bolder flavor.
 No mayo means it’s one of the best salad recipes to bring to a cookout, BBQ, or picnic too.

 So grab the grill and enjoy this Grilled Vegetable Tuna Salad Recipe all spring and summer long!
 Please let me know in the comments below how you liked it too!

-By the way, Wild Selections pays it forward by donating 13 cents from the sale of each can to the World Wildlife Fund’s efforts on protecting marine life and expanding sustainable fishing practices.
+Wild Selections also pays it forward by donating 13 cents from the sale of each can!
+It goes to the World Wildlife Fund’s efforts on protecting marine life and expanding sustainable fishing practices.
 Eat your tuna and help give to a charity too!